 As the Romans simply stated in their understanding of law under a constitutional republic (before it devolved into dictatorship and purchased politicians): res ipsa loquitur: the facts tell the story.

 Now that I’ve hopefully accomplished my objective to have you spend some time considering what MCA says, what it means, and open your inquiry with a touch of vitally important and “game-changing” history that’s right there for anyone to verify that the California Framework’s admonitions of the fragility of democratic institutions and the importance of your competent citizenry mean exactly what they say: let’s move onto our second and last example of a really important current event.

 5. Revealing current event: waterboarding and its reporting by corporate media

 Let’s briefly consider allegations of US torture to detainees/claimed “unlawful enemy combatants.”
 Remember, a “detainee” hasn’t been charged with a crime; the person’s habeas corpus right has been destroyed, and the US government currently claims authority to imprison the detainee indefinitely or simply assassinate anyone claimed to be a “terrorist.”

-The US applies interrogation techniques to “unlawful enemy combatants/terrorists” that previous case law found were torture.
+The US applies interrogation techniques to “unlawful enemy combatants/terrorists” that all previous case law found were torture.
 For example, President Bush and Vice President Cheney have both admitted to authorizing “waterboarding,” (14) found by courts to be unlawful violation of rights and/or torture in all previous case law in the US and internationally (15).

 When previous US courts are unanimous in their findings, (16) that means the legal definition of an act is absolutely certain.
 In this case, waterboarding, or more accurately “controlled drowning,” is unconstitutional.